MahmoodJamshidian/BrainFuck/README.md

   Summary.
 So far all the main commands and structures have been added to the compiler

-  > NOTE: the amount of memory and the number of pointers can be controlled with the -m (amount of memory) and -p (number of pointers) options (which are usually unlimited).
+  > **NOTE**: the amount of memory and the number of pointers can be controlled with the -m (amount of memory) and -p (number of pointers) options (which are usually unlimited).
 When more memory is needed, you will encounter MemoryOverflow error and when more pointers are needed, you will encounter PointerOverflow error.

 - ### Pointer System
   One of the problems I faced while writing a small program with this programming language was the problem of moving between memory cells.